CynicDog/Envoy-xDS-server-in-python/README.md

 This project demonstrates a simple xDS server written in Python.
 It's designed to configure an Envoy proxy dynamically, directing incoming requests to an `httpbin` service.
 The setup includes three containers: an **xDS server**, an **Envoy proxy**, and a backend **httpbin** service.

+I wrote an article about this project at [Building an xDS Control Plane in Python: Embracing Dynamic Networking](https://cynicdog.github.io/posts/building-xds-control-plane-python-embracing-dynamic-networking/)

 ## What it Does

 The Python xDS server acts as the control plane, providing dynamic configuration to the Envoy proxy (the data plane).
 When a user sends a request to the proxy, it uses the configuration received from the xDS server to route the request to the correct upstream service, in this case, `httpbin`.